-With support from USDA, Incourage created, implemented and funded Blueprints for Tomorrow, an economic development program for professionals that combines training, coaching and community knowledge with evolving design and finance tools.
+With support from USDA, Incourage created, implemented and funded Blueprints for Tomorrow, an economic development program for professionals that combined training, coaching and community knowledge with evolving design and finance tools.

-Launched in September 2015, Incourage developed the Blueprints curriculum with a long-term focus on the types of changes needed across all levels of the community individuals, institutions and systems - to grow an economy that will fully realize the community's potential.
+Launched in September 2015, Incourage developed the Blueprints curriculum with a long-term focus on the types of changes needed across all levels of the community - individuals, institutions and systems - to grow an economy that will fully realize the community's potential.
 The curriculum includes learning in these areas: adaptive leadership, impact investing and financing, collaborative development practices, and local, inclusive, sustainable economies.

-government and nonprofit) are building state-of-the-art economic development knowledge, while applying new insights and techniques to collaborative projects that support community priorities.
-The six organizations participating in the initial group include: City of Wisconsin Rapids, Wood County, John E. Alexander South Wood County YMCA, Wisconsin Rapids Housing Authority, Central Rivers Farmshed and Incourage.
+Through Blueprints, participating organizations (both government and nonprofit) built state-of-the-art economic development knowledge, while applying new insights and techniques to collaborative projects that support community priorities.
+The organizations participating in the initial group included: City of Wisconsin Rapids,

+Wood County, John E. Alexander South Wood County YMCA, Wisconsin Rapids Housing Authority, Central Rivers Farmshed and Incourage.